-If an app instance crashes, CF automatically restarts it by rescheduling the instance on another container three times.
-After three failed restarts, CF waits thirty seconds before attempting another restart.
+If an app instance crashes, PWS automatically restarts it by rescheduling the instance on another container three times.
+After three failed restarts, PWS waits thirty seconds before attempting another restart.
 The wait time doubles each restart until the ninth restart, and remains at that duration until the 200th restart.
-After the 200th restart, CF stops trying to restart the app instance.
+After the 200th restart, PWS stops trying to restart the app instance.

-When PWS requests a shutdown of your app instance, either in response to the command
+PWS requests a shutdown of your app instance in the following scenarios:

-cf scale APPNAME -i NUMBER-OF-INSTANCES or because of a system event, CF sends the app process in the container a SIGTERM.
-The process has ten seconds to shut down gracefully.
-If the process has not exited after ten seconds, CF sends a SIGKILL.
+To shut down the app, PWS sends the app process in the container a SIGTERM.
+By default, the process has ten seconds to shut down gracefully.
+If the process has not exited after ten seconds, PWS sends a SIGKILL.

-Apps must finish their in-flight jobs within ten seconds of receiving the SIGTERM before CF terminates the app with a SIGKILL.
+By default, apps must finish their in-flight jobs within ten seconds of receiving the SIGTERM before PWS terminates the app with a SIGKILL.
 For instance, a web app must finish processing existing requests and stop accepting new requests.

 Note: One exception to the cases mentioned above is when monit restarts a crashed Diego Cell rep or Garden server.
 In this case, PWS immediately stops the apps that are still running using SIGKILL.